amzn/style-dictionary/README.md

 }
 ```

-Here we are creating some basic font size definitions.
+Here we are creating some basic size font definitions.
 The style definition size.font.small.value is "10px" for example.
 The style definition size.font.base.value automatically takes on the value found in size.font.medium.value, so both of those resolve to "16px".

+# How to deal with separate codebases / remote development

+The best solution for situations where the codebases for your various platforms are separate is to have a single accessible place where you store your StyleDictionary output (E.G. AWS S3).
+The StyleDictionary run simply creates the output files and automatically uploads them where they can be accessed by the build scripts of the various platforms/teams.

+* insert example

+# Creating your own output type (platform)

+In config.json, the 'platforms' attribute defines what the various processing techniques are created and applied to develop the final output to be incorporated into your project.

+TODO TODO TODO

 # Using the output of StyleDictionary in a project